-On this date, one of the greatest National Hockey League defensemen ever made history, even though his playing days were over.
+On this date, one of the greatest NHL defensemen ever made history, even though his playing days were over.
 Also, a very popular and successful captain announced his retirement while a regrettable contract was signed on Long Island.
-The THW time machine is ready to take on back through the decades to relive all the best moments, so let’s hop aboard.
+The THW time machine is ready to take you back through the decades to relive all the best moments, so let’s hop aboard.

 Orr Makes More History

 Even though his playing career had ended the previous year, Bobby Orr made even more hockey history on Sept.
 12, 1979.
 The Hockey Hall of Fame waived its three-year waiting period to include Orr with the 1979 class.
 At just 31-years-old, he is the youngest player ever to be enshrined.
 He was the highest-scoring defenseman in NHL history, at the time, with 915 points.
 He has since been passed up by 10 players.

 Joining Orr in the 1979 class were forward Henri Richard, defenseman Harry Howell, and builder Gordon Juckes.